PuzLM: Solving Jigsaw Puzzles with Sequence-to-Sequence Language Models: Experiments and results

-Tab.~\ref{tab:abl-tokenizer} reports the reconstruction accuracy of our model when trained on tokens produced by these alternatives.
-Despite their strong performance in generation benchmarks, both VQ-VAE and TiTok underperform in our setting.
-These methods typically produce longer token sequences or entangled representations, which are less suitable for structured tasks like puzzle reassembly.
-By contrast, our tokenizer is specifically tailored to preserve spatial structure in a short, piece-aligned format, resulting in better downstream accuracy and much lower computational cost.
+\textbf{Image Tokenizer.} Although our proposed tokenizer yields top-tier results, completeness demands proper comparison with deep image quantization approaches, commonly used in vision-language models~\cite{jia2025principles}.
+We therefore compare against two leading alternatives: the classic Vector-Quantized Variational Autoencoder (VQ-VAE)~\cite{van2017neural}; and the recent TiTok~\cite{yu2024image}, which is known to achieve remarkable image quality using very few tokens. \cref{tab:abl-tokenizer} reports the reconstruction accuracy of our model when trained on tokens produced by these alternatives.
+Despite their strong performance in image generation benchmarks, both VQ-VAE and TiTok underperform in our setting.
+These methods typically produce longer sequences or entangled representations, which are less suitable for structured tasks like puzzle reassembly.
+By contrast, our tokenizer is specifically designed to preserve spatial structure in a short, piece-aligned format, resulting in better downstream accuracy and much lower computational cost.

-The lower half of Tab.~\ref{tab:abl-tokenizer} presents an ablation study over key design choices in our tokenizer.
-Removing the PCA projection (w/o PCA), including non-border tokens (w/o border), or omitting the imposed lexicographic order (w/o lex. order) each leads to a significant drop in performance.
+The lower half of \cref{tab:abl-tokenizer} presents an ablation study over key design choices in our tokenizer.
+Removing the PCA projection (w/o PCA), including non-border tokens (w/o border), or using random rather than lexicographic order (w/o lex. order), each leads to a significant drop in performance, confirming the importance of compact and structured representations.
 While the decrease in accuracy when replacing the clockwise border traversal with raster scan (w/o clockwise) or dropping the separator token (w/o sep. token) is less dramatic, it is still noticeable.
-Since both design choices add negligible overhead, we retain them in our final implementation.
-Together, these results highlight the importance of each component in our final tokenization process.
+Together, these results highlight the importance of each component in our final tokenizer.